 How Bank of the Ozarks CDs Rates Compare to Other Banks

 With only three CD account options, Bank of the Ozarks doesn’t have too much to compare to other banks.
 Many banks have a variety of CD terms from 3 months to up to 10 years.
 Another bank that only offers three CD accounts is HSBC, again with six-month, 12-month and 24- month options.
 HSBC also requires a $1,000 minimum deposit.
-However, HSBC offers much better rates than Bank of the Ozarks.

 If you’re looking for a wider range of CD terms and higher-earning rates, you can check out online banks like Ally and Marcus by Goldman Sachs.
 Ally doesn’t require a minimum deposit but allows for higher balances to earn at higher rates.
 The bank also offers three types of CD accounts so you can find the account that works best for you and your financial situation.